Last date modified: 2025-Sep-29

 For example, documents 1 through 5 are assigned to the first reviewer who starts review.
 If a second reviewer logs in immediately after, documents 6 through 10 are assigned to the second reviewer.
 As the first reviewer completes their work, documents 11 through 15 are assigned to them, and so on.

 If a relational field is set for the queue, then the entire relational group for a document will also be checked out to that document's reviewer.
+This may mean that a reviewer has more than 5 documents checked out at a time.
 For more information, see Keeping document families together.
+Currently, the number of documents checked out is not customizable.

 All Review Center queues have the option of setting a relational field.
 If this is set, the whole relational group of documents present in the queue will be checked out to the same reviewer.
 This keeps families, email threads, or other relational groupings together in one queue.